microstates/ember/README.md

 ## How to use Microstates?

+`@microstates/ember` makes it easy to create microstates that cause Ember to re-render when a transition on the microstate is called.
 You can create a microstate in JavaScript using `state` macro or in a template using `state` helper.
 In both cases, you will get an object that will have transitions that you can invoke.
 When you call the transition, the state will update accordingly and your change will be reflected.

 Here is one of the simplest Microstates you can make.

 ```hbs
 {{#let (state 10) as |counter|}}